subatomicdev/binancebeast/README.md

 ### USD-M Futures
 - Rest
-  - Market: all
+  - Market: All
-  - Account/trade: 50%
+  - Account/trade: All
 - WebSockets: All
 - User Data: All